Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Introduction

 \end{itemize}

-The results and findings of our study reveal critical shortcomings in current assessment approaches for VLA models.
+The results and findings of our study reveal critical shortcomings in current assessment approaches for VLA-enabled robotic systems.
 Although traditional evaluations have primarily relied on binary task completion success, our thorough analysis of 908 successful executions across three prominent VLA models uncovered striking differences in task execution quality.
 For instance, the \pimodel{} model exhibited poor execution quality, a significant finding that starkly contrasts with their generally optimistic self-assessments.
 Our domain experts' labeling of successful tasks identified pronounced disparities, underscoring the inadequacy of success rate alone as a reliable evaluation metric.
-Furthermore, our proposed eight uncertainty metrics and five quality metrics revealed moderate to high correlation with expert evaluations, suggesting their effectiveness in capturing model performance discrepancies.
+Furthermore, the adapted eight uncertainty metrics and five quality metrics revealed moderate to high correlation with expert evaluations, suggesting their effectiveness in capturing model performance discrepancies.
 These findings not only challenge existing evaluation frameworks but also suggest essential future avenues toward improved real-time monitoring and adaptive enhancements in robotic systems.